by Dr. Bill Rawls

 All of our cells have an internal housekeeping system called autophagy.
 Cells continually break down misfolded proteins, burned-out mitochondria, damaged DNA, and worn-out parts and recycle them into new proteins and cell parts.
 It is also the mechanism by which cells expel many types of intracellular microbes.
 The fact that our cells can expel intracellular microbes is another important and often unrecognized part of our natural defenses.

-But when cells are chronically exposed to poor nutrition, toxic environment, chronic mental stress, and sedentary lifestyle, auto-nagy is impaired and cells become more vulnerable to invasion by intracellular pathogens.
-Increased cellular turnover and increased microbe activity overtaxes the immune system.
+But when cells are chronically exposed to poor nutrition, a toxic environment, chronic mental stress, and a sedentary lifestyle, autophagy is impaired, and cells become more vulnerable to invasion by intracellular pathogens.
+Increased cellular turnover and increased microbe activity overtax the immune system.
 At a certain point, a threshold is crossed, such that symptoms occur.
-The type of symptoms that occur depends on the types of cells affected — different microbes have preference for different types of cells in the body.
+The type of symptoms that occur depends on the types of cells affected — different microbes prefer different types of cells in the body.
 This is one reason why there are so many different chronic illnesses.

 text overlay of boiling pot, listing the causes of chronic immune dysfunction: microbes, weak immune system, poor diet, toxins, stress, and sedentary life